jesserobertson/multigrid/README.markdown

 	problem->write(1, "poisson_")

 where problem is an instance of Poisson, a subclass of mgrid::LinearMultigrid.
-This method will write a file `poisson_A<aspect>.nc` where <aspect> is the aspect ratio of the solution.
+This method will write a file `poisson_A2.nc` for a problem with an aspect ratio of 2.

 License
 -------